ralitsa-k/Mock-bank-transactions-and-fraud/Readme.md

 ## To generate your own data:

-The structure of you folders and files should be:
+The structure of your folders and files should be:

-    -- BanksDataGen/
+    -- Banks-Data-Gen (or name of repo)
        - OutputData
          |-
        - SourceData